jfischoff/port-utils/EventHandlerPattern.md

   }
 ```

-There is not much to the idea but I think it is useful.

-I'll walk though the idea in depth by looking a small library I just made called `port-utils`.
+A simple library I made called `port-utils` highlights this pattern.

 ## The Design of `port-utils`